ini8labs/ai-dba-cli/README.md

 ## Features

 - **Login to the Database**: Use the `login` command to authenticate with your PostgreSQL database by providing an email and password using the `-e` and `-p` flags respectively.
-- **Run PostgreSQL Commands**: `analyse` command enables you to run PostgreSQL commands using the `-c` or `--connection-string` flag with your PostgreSQL connection string.
+- **Run PostgreSQL Analysis**: `analyse` command enables you to run PostgreSQL commands using the `-c` or `--connection-string` flag with your PostgreSQL connection string.

 ## Requirements